Who might move next? The Bank of England's rate-setters in focus

-LONDON Bank of England policymakers are increasingly split over the need to raise interest rates for the first time in a decade.
+LONDON (Reuters) - Bank of England policymakers are increasingly split over the need to raise interest rates for the first time in a decade.

 A 5-3 vote last week in favour of keeping borrowing costs unchanged was closer than expected, and on Wednesday the BoE's chief economist surprised investors by saying he was close to voting for a rate hike too.